What is breast cancer?

 The stage of cancer describes its size and how far it has spread, based on your test results.

-A doctor decides the grade by how the cancer cells look under the microscope.
+The grade of a cancer describes how cancer cells look compared with normal cells.
 This gives an idea of how quickly the cancer might grow or spread.

 Receptors for breast cancer in men